AplaProject/apla-docs-en/introduction/vm.rst

          }
     }

-    creates the block with a function in which there is a block with if having, in turn, a block with while.
+Сreates a block with a function that includes a block with *if* statement, which, in turn, has a block with *while* statement in it.

     .. code::